Medical Consultants and Specialties for Social Security Disability Claims

 In claims involving cognitive or mental impairments, the evaluation of mental limitations and disorders must be done by a psychiatrist or psychologist, not a neurologist or internist.
 For instance, if you applied for disability for a traumatic brain injury, a consultant who is a neurologist can evaluate your diagnosis, but a psychiatrist or psychologist needs to weigh in on your resulting mental and cognitive impairments and limitations.

-In adult claims for physical impairments, the Social Security Administration (SSA) doesn't have any strict rules about which type of doctor should review your claim, but if your case is complex and a specialist or subspecialist didn't evaluate your claim, you can raise this issue on appeal.
-If you're denied disability benefits by Social Security, check your disability file to see if the medical consultant who reviewed your disability application was the appropriate type of doctor.
+But if your case is complex and a specialist or subspecialist didn't evaluate your claim, you can raise this issue on appeal.
+If you're denied disability benefits by Social Security, check your disability file to see if the medical consultant who reviewed your disability application was the appropriate type of doctor and if the consultant had a specialty.
 For instance, an orthopedic surgeon is the best one to evaluate a complex musculoskeletal disorder, and a cardiologist can best assess a serious heart condition.

 How to Find the Medical Consultant's Field of Expertise

 You can find the specialty code for the medical consultant who evaluated your claim on Form SSA-831, Disability Determination and Transmittal.
 This form is the official disability determination document used by Social Security.
 Your file will have a copy of Form 831, but you won't receive one.
-To see it, you need to request your file.
+To see it, you need to request your disability file.

 Most of the information on the front of the form will be of little use to you because of the number of codes used by the SSA.
 But the form should contain the name and signature of both the disability examiner and the DDS medical consultant who worked on your claim.
 The number of the medical consultant's specialty code should be near his or her name or signature.
 The specialty code information can tell you whether the wrong kind of doctor reviewed your claim.

-Here is a list of the specialty codes for medical consultants and what type of doctor they refer to.
+Here's a list of the specialty codes for medical consultants and what type of doctor they refer to.

 1 Anesthesiology 26 Occupational Medicine